DeepMechatronics/MEC309P---Robotics-and-Automation/Exp5/README.md

-# Exp5 Detection and locomotion of vaccine boxes on a conveyor system
+# Exp5-Detection and locomotion of vaccine boxes on a conveyor system

 ## Helpful Resource